aws-observability/observability-best-practices/docs/en/tools/logs/index.md

 Here we will expand on the best practices for implementing the CloudWatch agent for logging, and the use of CloudWatch Logs within the AWS console or APIs.

 !!! info
 	The CloudWatch agent can also be used for delivery of [metric data](../../signals/metrics/) to CloudWatch.
 See the [metrics](../../tools/metrics/) page for implementation details.
+It can also be used to collect [traces](../../signals/traces.md) from OpenTelemetry or X-Ray client SDKs, and send them to [AWS X-Ray](../../tools/xray.md).

 ## Collecting logs with the CloudWatch agent